-All low-level concerns regarding a member of staff's online conduct will be managed in accordance with the Child Protection and safeguarding Policy.
+All low-level concerns regarding a member of staff's online conduct will be managed in accordance with the Child Protection and Safeguarding policy and Allegations and low-level concerns raised in relation to staff, supply staff, contractors and volunteers policy.

-Appropriate action will be taken in accordance with our code of conduct.
+Appropriate action will be taken in accordance with our Code of Conduct.